open-quantum-safe/liboqs-rust/README.md

 2. `oqs-sys` will now update when you build again
 3. Add it to the ``implement_kems!`` macro call in ``oqs/src/kem.rs``:
   - The structure is a name for the algorithm in CamelCase, and the name of the constant of the algorithm (``OQS_KEM_alg_...``)
+4. Add the necessary features to `Cargo.toml` and `oqs-sys/build.rs`.

 ### Signature schemes: